What is Dry Needling?

 • Needle phobia

-At Peak Performance Podiatry, our Podiatrist Evan is certified by GEMt in application of Dry Needling within the lower limb.
+At Rural Health, our Podiatrist Evan is certified by GEMt in application of Dry Needling within the lower limb.
 For further information about Dry Needling, how it may help you, or to book a consult with our Podiatrists phone 02 5926 3806.

 Keep up to date with wellness tips and tricks, evidence based treatments and how you can self manage common conditions.